lubuntu-team/manual/source/1/1.3/installation.rst

 Manual partitioning
 -----------------------

 If you wish to manual set up partitions, as an advanced option you will have to choose which file-system you want.
 A file-system controls how your files are accessed at lower levels on the disk.
-If you are booting your computer in UEFI mode a more modern firmware compared to BIOS you will need to create an EFI system partition see  `efi system partitionwikipedia <https://en.wikipedia.org/wiki/EFI_System_partition>`_ for more detail to create this partition you will need a FAT32 file-system with the ESP flag with to be mounted at /boot/efi/ under the mount point.
+If you are booting your computer in UEFI mode a more modern firmware compared to BIOS you will need to create an EFI system partition see  `efi system partition Wikipedia <https://en.wikipedia.org/wiki/EFI_System_partition>`_ for more detail to create this partition you will need a FAT32 file-system with the ESP flag with to be mounted at /boot/efi/ under the mount point.
 You will also need a root (/) file-system, several file-systems included for Lubuntu are Ext4, XFS, and Btrfs.

 .. image:: manpartitioning.png

 If you have a new hard disc or solid state drive press the :guilabel:`New Partition table` button but this will delete the whole disc if you have any data on it.
 After pressing this button you will get a dialog saying what kind of partition table to use.
 The :guilabel:`Master Boot Record` button will create an old partition table but will only allow 4 primary partitions and partitions up to 2 Terabytes.
 The :guilabel:`GUID Partition Table` button works for large discs but may not be recognized by legacy other operating systems.
-To get back to your main partitiong window press the :guilabel:`OK` button.
+To get back to your main partitioning window press the :guilabel:`OK` button.

 To change what disc you are partioning use the :guilabel:`Storage device` drop down menu.